liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The `liferay-ui:discussion` tag contains the new `paginationURL` attribute, which is required.
+The `liferay-ui:discussion` tag contains a new required attribute `paginationURL`.

 #### Who is affected?

-This affects all developers who were using this tag in their plugins.
+This affects all developers who are using this tag in their plugins.

 #### How should I update my code?

 You should include the new attribute `paginationURL` in the tag.
-This attribute is a URL that returns an HTML fragment containing the next comments for portlets such as Asset Publisher, Blogs, Document Library, etc.
+This attribute holds a URL that returns an HTML fragment containing the next comments for portlets such as Asset Publisher, Blogs, Document Library, etc.

 If you are using the Liferay `MVCPortlet` class, you can use the following URL: